matteteruggi/Retail-trading-activity-on-the-underlying-and-option-skewness-a-term-structure-perspective/README.md

-NOCROSSSPY = models with market skewness (SPY) CROSSSNASDAQ = models with market skewness (NASDAQ) and interaction NOCROSSNASDAQ = models with market skewness (NASDAQ) and no interaction
+NOCROSSSPY = models with market skewness (SPY) CROSSSNASDAQ = models with market skewness (NASDAQ) and interaction NOCROSSNASDAQ = models with market skewness (NASDAQ) and no interaction Immagini = identifies an immagine folder, showing graphically the magnitude, but not the significance, of the structural break.
+Immagini_effetto_skewness = shows the impact of the pandemic and of the post-pandemic on the y, the risk-neutral skewness.